Pests

 Prevention

-• Inspect and rinse any cutting or division from another grower before potting it near established plants
+• Inspect and rinse any cutting or division received from another grower before potting it near established plants

 Quick Summary